Creamy Pumpkin Pasta

 - 2 tbsp mascarpone

-- 350g short pasta (rigatoni or penne work well)
+- 350 g short pasta (rigatoni or penne work well)

-- 40g grated parmesan or vegetarian alternative, plus extra to serve
+- 40 g parmesan or vegetarian alternative, plus extra to serve (grated)

 Instructions